Q&A

 Test your child for food intolerances and eliminate the foods that are harmful

-Eat whole foods (unprocessed) which are filled with nutrients - vitamins and minerals - that feed the body and brain
+Eat whole foods (unprocessed) which are filled with nutrients - vitamins and minerals - to feed the body and brain

 Grow and eat organic fruit and vegetables to avoid pesticides and herbicides